-At least one-half of the 10/11/12 All-Star team will be selected by the Major league players.
+The roster size for the 10/11/12 All-Star team will be between twelve and fourteen players.
+The first seven players will be selected by the Major league players and Majors Coaches of Record.
 In the event of a tie for the final position, all players tied shall be on the team.
-Another portion will be selected by the Majors Managers.
+The next 3 players will be selected by the Majors Managers.
 A final portion will be selected by the All-Star Manager.
-The Board will determine how many players will be selected and how many will be selected by each group.

 c.
-Player/Coach Voting
+Player/Coach of Record Voting

-The Player Agent will conduct the player voting.
-Each Majors player may vote for up to the specified number of players from the All-Star Ballot.
+The Player Agent will conduct the player/COR voting.
+Each Majors player and COR may vote for up to the specified number of players from the All-Star Ballot.
 Voting will be by written secret ballot.
 No proxies will be permitted.
 Prior to voting, voters will be instructed that their responsibility is to vote for the most deserving players.
 Voters shall not vote for players on their own team.
 Votes will be counted in the presence of the President or his designee.
 The players receiving the most votes, up to the number of players specified by the BOD, will be named to the 11/12 All-Star team.